benmvp/slides/2022/reactmiami/enzyme-to-rtl.md

 - Let's talk about transitioning from Enzyme to React Testing Library
 - Because of RTL's different strategy for testing, migrating isn't just search and replace
   - And that's the whole purpose of this talk!
-- I'll be covering RTL best practices
+- I'll be covering some RTL best practices
   - So even if you're already using RTL...
   - My hope is that you'll learn something new
 - Even though I'm biased to RTL, my goals isn't to convince you to switch